arun63/vocabulary-adaptive/flutter_cocovo/README.md

-# flutter_cocovo
+# flutter_adaptive

-A Flutter Vocabulary application.
+A new Flutter application.

 ## Getting Started